dannypule/mango-node/README.md

 Setup your `.env` file.
 An example `.env-example` file is included with this project for your reference.
 Assign values to the properties prefixed with `STAGING_DB_`.

 ## Getting started

 `npm install`

-`npm run dev` (run in dev mode)
+`npm run local` (run in dev mode)

 `npm run staging` (run in staging mode)

 ## Setup Postgres DB in Docker

-This command sets up a docker container then populates the db with mock data `npm run db`
+This command sets up a docker container then populates the db with mock data `npm run db:local`

 ## Setting up the database with mock data